Lake Superior: Ecology

 More than 80 species of fish have been found in Lake Superior.
 Species native to the lake include banded killifish, bloater, brook trout, burbot, cisco, lake sturgeon, lake trout, lake whitefish, longnose sucker, muskellunge, northern pike, pumpkinseed, rock bass, round whitefish, smallmouth bass, walleye, white sucker and yellow perch.
 In addition, many fish species have been either intentionally or accidentally introduced to Lake Superior: Atlantic salmon, brown trout, carp, chinook salmon, coho salmon, freshwater drum, pink salmon, rainbow smelt, rainbow trout, round goby, ruffe, sea lamprey and white perch.

 Lake Superior has fewer dissolved nutrients relative to its water volume than the other Great Lakes and so is less productive in terms of fish populations and is an oligotrophic lake.
 This is a result of the underdeveloped soils found in its relatively small watershed.
 It is also a reflection of relatively small human population and small amount of agriculture in its watershed.
 However, nitrate concentrations in the lake have been continuously rising for more than a century.
 They are still much lower than levels considered dangerous to human health; but this steady, long-term rise is an unusual record of environmental nitrogen buildup.
 It may relate to anthropogenic alternations to the regional nitrogen cycle, but researchers are still unsure of the causes of this change to the lake's ecology.

 As for other Great Lakes fish, populations have also been affected by the accidental or intentional introduction of foreign species such as the sea lamprey and Eurasian ruffe.
 Accidental introductions have occurred in part by the removal of natural barriers to navigation between the Great Lakes.
 Overfishing has also been a factor in the decline of fish populations.

+Conservation

+Lakehead Region Conservation Authority

+Photograph taken at Hazelwood Lake Conservation Area near Thunder Bay, September 2022.

+The Lakehead Region Conservation Authority (LRCA) is a conservation authority in northern Ontario.
+The LRCA monitors Lake Superior water levels, and manages conservation areas.
+It was established in 1954, under the name Neebing Valley Conservation Authority, and became Lakehead Region Conservation Authority in 1963.

+In 2025, the government of Ontario released a plan to consolidate conservation authorities across the province; under this plan, LRCA would have been combined with conservation authorities in southern Ontario on the shore of Lake Huron.
+Due to objections to this proposal, the plan was partly walked back.
+A name change is planned to "Northwestern Regional Conservation Authority."